a-repko/trento-testing/README.md

 mtrx_test.c: diagonalization of a random matrix with LAPACK routine dsyevr

-sho.c: implementation of spherical harmoni oscillator wavefunctions
+sho.c: implementation of spherical harmonic oscillator wavefunctions

 sho_print.c: interface program for making a table of R_nl(r) values
 - use it like "./sho_print 1 20 10 0.01 20. >harm_osc_n=20_l=10.txt"